A Fellowship of the Quest

 The sacrament of the Holy Supper is taught throughout, and is held up as the most sacred service of the Knights.

-Jesus taught in parables, which were not always meant to be taken literally but which conveyed higher symbolic truths.
-Central to the work of the Knights is the Quest of the Holy Grail — the deeper meaning of the parable and the sacrament.
-To all who seek the Grail is granted the keeping of something most precious — the indwelling Christ in our hearts.
+Jesus taught in parables, which were not always meant to be taken just literally but which also conveyed higher symbolic truths.
+Central to the work of the Knights is the Quest of the Holy Grail—the deeper meaning of the parable and the sacrament.
+To all who seek the Grail is granted the keeping of something most precious—the indwelling Christ in our hearts.

-The quest of the Holy Grail is to seek mystical union with Christ, to strive for mystical perfection, and to practice an ecstatic religion which keeps one unspotted from the world (John 4:23-24).
+The quest of the Holy Grail is to seek mystical union with Christ, to strive for Christian perfection, and to practice an ecstatic religion which keeps one unspotted from the world (John 4:23-24).

-It proclaims the gospel of faith — faith in God and love and immortality through salvation in Christ, and bids us to find it.
+It proclaims the gospel of faith—faith in God and love and immortality through Christ, and bids us to find it.

 (1) The body, its cleanness, health, and purity, that it is the temple of the Holy Ghost.
 (2) The mind, the wealth of spiritual knowledge, and the strategy of being prepared for success in winning the valiant struggle of life for the noble, knightly crown.
 (3) The soul, its companionship with Christ.